putriimnida/putriimnida/README.md

-👋 Hello, I'm Putri, your future Bioinformatician and Genome Analyst! 👩‍💻🧬
+👋 Hello, I'm Putri, a future Bioinformatician/Genome Analyst! 👩‍💻🧬

 🔍 Currently delving into the emerging world of Computational Biology as a passionate novice